 In global efforts to decarbonise the energy system, great hopes are pinned on the role of hydrogen.
 By converting electrical energy into chemical energy (Power-to-X), hydrogen can link all sectors of the energy industry.

 Hydrogen can be produced in various ways.
-It is assigned a different colour depending on the type of production.
-Green hydrogen is particularly important for achieving net-zero greenhouse gas emissions by 2050.
-It is climate-neutral and renewable, as it is produced from water in an electrolyser using renewable electricity.
+Climate-neutral and renewable hydrogen is particularly important for achieving net-zero greenhouse gas emissions by 2050 as it is produced from water in an electrolyser using renewable electricity.
 The electrolyser splits water into its two components oxygen and hydrogen (2H2O -> 2 H2 + O2).
 When hydrogen is used to generate energy, pure water is produced as a by-product.

 It is anticipated that hydrogen and Power-to-X will play an increasingly important role going forward.
 A few small-scale green hydrogen production plants have been set up in Switzerland in recent years.
 The hydrogen produced is mainly used in hydrogen fuel cell heavy goods vehicles.
-The Confederation is currently working on numerous initiatives relating to hydrogen and Power-to-X and will present a national hydrogen strategy at the end of 2024.
+The Federal Council adopted the national hydrogen strategy in December 2024.
+It sets out the framework for developing a hydrogen market in Switzerland.